BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/passport.md

 # Postman it!

-In this lab you will be provided with a basic server that, when setup properly, will redirect to a user dashboard when the JWT is properly verified.
+In this lesson you will be provided with a basic server that, when setup properly, will redirect to a user dashboard when the JWT is properly verified.

 Clone down the following repository run `npm install` to bring in the proper packages.